lad1337/XDM/README.md

                         Set the directory for the database.
   -c CONFIG, --config CONFIG
                         Path to config file
+  --dev                 Developer mode.
+Disables the censoring during log and
-  --noApi               Disable the api
+                        the plugin manager follows symlinks --noApi               Disable the api
   --apiPort APIPORT     Port the api runs on --noWebServer         Port the api runs on